gaehlerm/SoftwareEngineering/README.md

 pytest
 ```

-The output is this:
+The relevant part of the output is this:
 ```sh
 E    assert False
 E     +  where False = <built-in function isclose>(1.0, (2 ** 0.5))
 ```

 Apparently I made a mistake in the implementation.
-I forgot to take the y-component into account.
+The values checked in `isclose` are different.
+In my calculation I forgot to take the y-component into account.
 The correct implementation of the `distance_to` function would be

 ```py
     def distance_to(self, other):